 On June 16, 2015, City Council adopted a Universal Zero Waste Ordinance (Boulder Revised Code Title 6, Chapter 3 and Title 6, Chapter 12) to expand recycling and composting to all Boulder residents, employees and visitors by requiring the following:

 All single-family homeowners subscribe to waste hauling services;

 All property owners (commercial and residential, including multi-family complexes and HOAs) provide adequate trash, recycling and composting service to their tenants and occupants;

-All businesses separate recyclables and compostables from the trash; providing properly placed containers and signage to facilitate the collection of recyclables and compostables;
+All businesses separate recyclables and compostables from the trash; providing properly placed containers and signs to facilitate the collection of recyclables and compostables;

-All special events in Boulder provide both recycling and composting collection;
+All special events in Boulder provide both recycling and compost collection;